termsurf/task/readme.md

 ### Summary

-Stone is a collection of all the things to make life easier on the web.
-In part, the Stone is a **specification** for a browser, terminal, editor, and operating system built into one.
-The other part is it is currently starting out as a CLI.
-It is meant to be a simplified interface to the digital world.

-### History

-The Stone Project was developed out of the thought of why we need so many applications when really a command prompt and some basic tools are all you really need?
-It is here to optimize the browsing experience significantly, starting from scratch rather than layering upon the legacy codebases.
-It was conceived in the winter of 2018 when trying to figure out what the CLI tool would look like for [XO](https://mount.build/xo.pdf).
-This required the need for a rich debugger, as well as rendering your app to the screen.
-If you would like an even richer debugger, it should have full text-editor support.
-So in the end, it became a terminal, debugger, editor, and eventually OS in one.
+The Wheel is a collections of common actions to perform in code.
+It provides an API and CLI for performing these actions.

 ### Contribute

 Contributions are greatly welcomed.
 Help us define what the ideal interface would be for a browser-terminal-editor-os app.
 Identify the key painpoints in the customer onboarding flow, and help us map out the best solutions.
-See the [contributor's guide](https://github.com/mountbuild/stone/blob/build/slate/contributing.md) for more info if you are just starting out coding.
+See the [contributor's guide](https://github.com/mountbuild/wheel/blob/build/slate/contributing.md) for more info if you are just starting out coding.
 And here is a list of the contributors, just one atm.

 <br/>
 <br/>